typicode/husky/README.md

 ## Upgrade

-If you're upgrading from `0.14`, simply move your hooks to `"husky"` field.
+If you're upgrading from `0.14`, simply move your hooks to `husky` field.

 ```diff
 {